cysouw/diathesis/text/c09_adverbials.md

 - Die serbische Spezialpolizei […] hetzte uns dann los, niemand wußte, wohin.^[~~DWDS~~: Der Tagesspiegel, 10.08.1999.]
 :::

-The effect of these two meanings of *los-* is that there are two syntactic patterns for the verb *loshetzen*.
+The effect of these two meanings of *los‑* is that there are two syntactic patterns for the verb *loshetzen*.
 The intransitive use has a perfect with *sein* and the transitive has a perfect with *haben*.
 This alternation is completely parallel to the unmarked causative diathesis as discussed in detail in [@sec:case-sein-causative].

 ::: ex
 - Die Tiere sind losgehetzt.